 - Teachers meet regularly in small established PLC groups, led by a trained teacher-leader/facilitator.

 - Participants reflect on their teaching, look closely at student work, share dilemmas in their practice, read and discuss professional articles, and serve as critical friends to support and challenge one another to meet the needs of all students.

-- The groups use protocols from the School Reform Initiative to frame their examination of student work and their reflection and discussion.
+- The groups use School Reform Initiative Protocols to frame their examination of student work and their reflection and discussion.

 - Principals use the protocols and practices to guide school-wide professional development activities, reinforcing and modeling the approach, and thereby supporting the teacher-led PLCs.

 - The SRI Critical Friendship model for professional learning communities can lead to transformational growth for the adult participants and have profound impact on student learning and school culture.

 - CITY Center for Collaborative Learning hosts an annual PLC Summer Institute in Tucson, AZ.

 - This is an immersive, hands-on professional development experience.
 Participants develop the habits and skills to facilitate and coach a professional learning community based on the SRI critical friendship model.

 - The institute is for teacher-leaders who are interested in facilitating a professional learning community of peers in their school or district and principals and other school leaders who want to hone their facilitative leadership skills and lead their schools and districts as professional learning communities.